Car Collector International

 VariantYearsProductionNotes

-McLaren 540C Coupé (standard, 2015–2021)2015–20210The 540C was offered only as a fixed-roof coupé — McLaren did not build a factory 540C Spider / convertible (the Spider was reserved for the 570S).
+McLaren 540C Coupé (standard, 2015–2021)2015–2021Not separately recordedThe 540C was offered only as a fixed-roof coupé — McLaren did not build a factory 540C Spider / convertible (the Spider was reserved for the 570S).
 Colour and MSO trim choices sit inside the same production run and are per-VIN customer configuration, not numbered sub-variants.
-Per-model 540C production total NOT published by McLaren at review date — flag VERIFY against any onward McLaren Retailer / MSO ledger check.
+McLaren does not publish per-model production totals.

 Buyer's Guide